theme-next/hexo-theme-next/.github/CONTRIBUTING.md

     - `Irrelevant`: An irrelevant issue for Next
     - `Duplicate`: An issue which had been mentioned
     - `Bug`: A detected bug that needs to be confirmed
+    - `Feature Request`: An issue that wants a new feature
+    - `High Priority`: A detected bugs or misprints with high priority
+    - `Low Priority`: A detected bugs or misprints with low priority
+    - `Non English`: Requires the attention of a multi-lingual maintainer
     - `Discussion`: An issue that needs to be discussed
     - `Question`: An issue about questions
-    - `Feature Request`: An issue that wants a new feature
     - `Backlog`: An issue that is to be completed and later compensated
+    - `Meta`: Denoting a change of usage conditions
 - By contents
     - `Roadmap`: An issue about future development
     - `Hexo`: An issue related to Hexo